Just because the World is shutting down, it does not mean your business has to.

 Between cancelled events, postponed orders, supply chain issues and people stopping buying anything expect toilet roll the uncertainty is everywhere.

-It seems very unfair that people who have built their own business or project are now faced with the injustice of something like the Co-virus bring the world to a stop.
+It seems very unfair that people who have built their own business or project are now faced with the injustice of something like the Co-virus bringing the world to a stop.

 How do you keep going?